'Baby, It's Cold Outside': large part of U.S. in deep freeze

 Chicago's trains and buses were less crowded than normal as some workers stayed home.
 There also were some delays of buses and trains due to the weather.

 The NWS issued wind chill alerts for cities including Chicago and Detroit as strong Arctic high pressure built into the Midwest.
-Temperatures in the Chicago area could dip to 16 degrees below zero overnight on Wednesday to Thursday, with overnight wind chill values between 25 and 35 degrees below zero, the weather service said.
+Overnight wind chill values could reach 25 to 35 degrees Fahrenheit below zero, the weather service said.

 "Dangerously cold wind chills will continue Thursday morning," in northern Illinois and northwest Indiana, the weather service said.